cirosantilli/git-tutorial/index.md

 They live under `.git/refs/tags`.

+Difference from branches

-The difference from branches is that tags don't move automatically with commits, so you can refer to a commit forever by its tag, unless an evil developer changes the tag, which should almost never be done.
+-   tags don't move automatically with commits, so you can refer to a commit forever by its tag, unless an evil developer changes the tag, which should almost never be done.

+-   tags occupy a single namespace: there is no `remotes`.
+As a consequence, you have to be very careful with which tags you push to a remote so as to not overwrite other people's local tags.

 Typical usage: give version numbers: `1.0`, `1.1`, `2.0`

     ./copy 2

-There are two types of tags, annotated and lightweight (unannoted).

-Annotated tags have an associated message, author and creation date.

 You cannot give a tag twice: